 Hannah Paton BACP (Accred) Trauma & Addictions Counsellor

-I qualified as a Counsellor in 2013 and have been trained to use an Integrative approach to Counselling.
+I qualified as a Counsellor in 2013, and have been trained to use an Integrative approach to counselling.
 This means I value our relationship and accept that each person is unique.
-I draw from a number of therapeutic tools that are available, in order to find the most appropriate to the individual for their own personal growth.
+I draw from a number of therapeutic models in which I have been trained, collaboratively integrating those which I believe would be most helpful, with the aim of enhancing your personal growth.

 At the heart of my Counselling practice is my passion for building a safe, nurturing, therapeutic relationship in which to enable your personal growth, as you make sense of your life.

-I offer both long and short term counselling via the remote counselling platforms of Zoom and telephone counselling.
-Since starting to work using these platforms, I have developed a passion for this way of working, and have gone on to complete significant training in this area, which I personally feel is the way forward for counselling, as we enter a new developmental era.
+I offer both short and long term open ended counselling via the remote counselling platforms of Zoom and telephone counselling.
+Since starting to work using these platforms at the start of the pandemic, I have developed a passion for this way of working, and have gone on to complete significant training in this area, that has evolved to my now holding a membership with ACTO: The Association for Counselling and Therapy Online.
 I can bring your therapy to your own safe space, where you feel comfortable, and without the pressure of journey costs and commuting pressures.

-I can offer a short term evidence based approach known as Motivational Enhancement Therapy over 4 sessions using Motivational Interviewing.
+If you are looking to access a focused time limited counselling approach, with a desire to make behavioral changes, I offer a short term evidence based approach known as Motivational Enhancement Therapy over 4 sessions using Motivational Interviewing.
 This is known to be effective in helping people to make changes to their drug or alcohol use, and is also applicable to anyone looking to make other lifestyle changes.

 Training, qualifications & experience